Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 If Toulouse had a beating heart, this would be it.

-Place du Capitole is the city’s main square and one of the most iconic places to visit in Toulouse.
-Surrounded by red-pink buildings that shine under the sun, it’s a favorite gathering spot for both locals and visitors.
+Place du Capitole is the main square of the city and one of the most iconic spots you’ll visit.
+Surrounded by reddish buildings that glow under the sun, it’s a meeting point for both locals and those just passing through.

 Wha you’ll find in the Place du Capitole